Learn about concussion symptoms and how to start feeling better.

 After a concussion, you might notice different signs or effects.
 Everyone is unique, so your signs may differ from others.

 These signs can be uncomfortable, but they usually improve over time.
-They rarely cause or serious health issues.
+They rarely cause serious health issues.
 Most of the time, they heal on their own without special treatment.

 Even if your injury seems minor, it's important to know the signs of a concussion.